+'Constabulary CFO' - Means the Chief Finance Officer for the Constabulary.
 'Consultancy Services' - means the provision of expert or professional advice by a third party.
 'Contract Change Notice' - means formal notice agreed by all parties recording a variation to the existing contract.

-'Contracting Authority' - means the State, Regional or Local Authorities, bodies governed by public law or associations formed by one or more such authorities or one or more such bodies governed by public law, and includes central government authorities, but does not include Her Majesty in her private capacity;

-'COPCC' - means Cumbria Office of the Police & Crime Commissioner.
+'Contracting Authority' - means the State, Regional or Local Authorities, bodies governed by public law or associations formed by one or more such authorities or one or more such bodies governed by public law, and includes central government authorities, but does not include His Majesty in his private capacity; 'COPFCC' - means Cumbria Office of the Police, Fire & Crime Commissioner.
 'CSD' - means Central Services Department.

 'Customer' - means a person or organisation that buys goods, services, or works produced by another business.
 'DPA' - means the Data Protection Act 1998, 2003, 2018.

-'EU Procedure' - means the set of established, detailed procedural rules which must be observed when awarding works, supplies, and services contracts which are intended to promote fair and open competition and a single European Market under The Public Contract Regulations 2015.
+EU Procedure' - means the set of established, detailed procedural rules which must be observed when awarding works, supplies, and services contracts which are intended to promote fair and open competition and a single European Market under The Public Contract Regulations 2015.
 'Existing Contract' - means an existing agreement to purchase, goods, services or works from a supplier.
 'FOI' - means The Freedom of Information Act 2000.

-'Framework Agreement' - means an agreement between one or more contracting authorities and one or more economic operator(supplier), the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and where appropriate, the quantity envisaged (Regulation 2 (1) The Public Contract Regulations 2015).
+Framework Agreement' - means an agreement between one or more contracting authorities and one or more economic operator(supplier), the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and where appropriate, the quantity envisaged (Regulation 2 (1) The Public Contract Regulations 2015).
 'Funding Arrangement' - means the arrangement made between the Commissioner and the Chief Constable for the provision of funding.

-'GDPR' - means the General Data Protection Regulation 2018

-(ITT' - means the Invitation to Tender.
+'GDPR' - means the General Data Protection Regulation 2018 'ITT' - means the Invitation to Tender.